wilfauzy/boo/README.md

 [![BrowserStack logo](https://i.imgur.com/Bfjt4YB.jpg)](https://www.browserstack.com/)

-**Boo** is tested using [**BrowserStack**](https://www.browserstack.com/), a service that lets you test your websites and web apps on 1100+ browsers and a range of physical Android and iOS mobile devices and tablets to ensure the highest quality.
+[**BrowserStack**](https://www.browserstack.com/) is a service that lets you test your websites and web apps on 1100+ browsers and a range of physical Android and iOS mobile devices and tablets to ensure the highest quality.

 ---